If you were to ask any athlete past, present, or future what their favorite sports memories include, what would they say? Teammates.

 Long after the games are over scores will be forgotten, stats will be replaced, and trophies will collect dust.
 However, the memories made last a lifetime.

 We tell our own children and the athletes we coach all the time, ‘Be a good teammate.”
 Well, what does that mean?
 What does one do to make him or herself a great teammate?
+What are the traits of the best teammates?

 Great teammates are unselfish.
 Bright lights don’t need spotlights.
 Being an unselfish teammate allows one to make the right play.
 They don’t care who gets the credit and know the star of the team, is THE TEAM.
 These unselfish teammates seek opportunities to praise others.